catpea/bowel/README.md

 # bowel
-Bowel is a small and lightweight scaffolding and build system for rapid assembly of HTML components.
+Bowel is a small and lightweight scaffolding and build system for rapid assembly of HTML components, templates, and themes.

 Scaffolding and HTML component/snippet management is a huge problem that requires a very simple and lightweight solution.